-This is my Shimmy for chimichurri dressing.
-I want to shimmy my way across the kitchen to get it out of the fridge!
+This chimichurri dressing is so delicious that you will want to shimmy your way across the kitchen to get it out of the fridge!

 I recently posted a chimichurri sauce I make all the time and as I was eating it, I realized I’d never made a dressing out of this sauce.